BGR-EGHA/LSAT/Readme.md

 ## How to run LSAT

-The easiest way to get LSAT is to download the most recent release [here](https://github.com/BGR-EGHA/LSAT).
+The easiest way to get LSAT is to download the most recent release [here](https://github.com/BGR-EGHA/LSAT/releases).

-### Running LSAT from source
+### Running LSAT from source on Windows with Powershell

-The command line examples work with Windows.
-The syntax differs slightly for Linux users.

-1. Make sure you have Python 3.7 installed, if not you can get it from python.org or your package manager (Linux).
+1. Make sure you have Python 3.7 installed, if not you can get it from python.org.
+2. Download LSAT
-2. Navigate to the LSAT directory and open a PowerShell (Windows) or Terminal (Linux) window there.
+3. Navigate to the LSAT directory and open a PowerShell window there.
-3. Create a virtual environment
+4. Create a virtual environment
 ```
 python -m venv venv
 ```
-4. Activate the virtual envirnment (venv should appear in the command line, indicating you were successfull)
+5. Activate the virtual envirnment (venv should appear in the command line, indicating you were successfull)
-Windows:
 ```
 .\venv\Scripts\activate
 ```